-DO NOT connect any medical device, such as a ventilator, life support machine etc to the scooters electrical system.
-Failure of the equipment may result in damage or personal injury.
+DO NOT connect any medical device, such as a ventilator, life support machine etc. to the scooter's electrical system.
+Failure of the equipment may result from such connections.

-DO NOT operate your mobility scooter whilst under the influence of alcohol, drugs or prescription medication that may impair judgements.
+DO NOT operate your mobility scooter whilst under the influence of alcohol, drugs or prescription medication that may impair judgement.